yogesh20kumar/yok-nuxt-lib/README.md

 **NOTE**

-1. Props array structure like this one:
+1. Props array structure should be like this one.

 ```javascript
 [